Newcastle East Public School: The school house

 The predominant feature of the site is the original school house, which has undergone renovations since its development but remains almost true to its original design.
 This impressive edifice was built in 1878 by architect George Allen Mansfield and is listed by the New South Wales State Heritage Register.
 The one-storey building is built from brick with stone cellar and a Gothic pitch roof made of corrugated iron.

-Although when designing it they have paid attention to detail the people of Newcastle paid for it to be built, not the Council of the time.
 The theme of the building is set by lancet windows; slim and pointed at the top as in the Gothic style, they are complemented by arched borders that protrude from the brickwork.
 Decorative gables and bargeboards fringe the pitched slate roof on all sides of the building.
 A tall spire, two chimneys and numerous decorative finials once lined the top of the roof but have been damaged or lost over the years and were not included in the restorations.
 The rooms are large with high pitched ceilings that show solid timber rafters.